Mervyn King Keynote Speaker

 Born in 1948, Lord King studied at King’s College, Cambridge and Harvard (as a Kennedy Scholar) and taught at Cambridge and Birmingham Universities before serving as Visiting Professor at both Harvard University and MIT.
 He was also a Professor of Economics at the London School of Economics where he founded the Financial Markets Group.

 Lord King is a Fellow of the British Academy, an Honorary Fellow of King’s and St John’s Colleges, Cambridge and holds Honorary Degrees from Cambridge, Birmingham, City of London, Edinburgh, London Guildhall (now London Metropolitan University), London School of Economics, Wolverhampton, Worcester and Helsinki Universities.
-He is a Foreign Honorary Member of the American Academy of Arts and Sciences, sits on the Advisory Council of the London Symphony Orchestra, serves on the Committee of the All England Lawn Tennis Club (which runs the Wimbledon Championships), is a Patron of Worcestershire County Cricket Club and was a Trustee of the National Gallery.
+He is Chair of the Philharmonia Orchestra and a member of the House of Lords Economic Affairs Committee.